webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 Another is 'Deep Packet Inspection' and other intelligent filtering.
 Some network administrators will run software that tries to process every packet.
 Many times this software doesn't understand WebRTC, so blocks because it doesn't know what to do

-## Network Address Translation and Address/Port Mapping
+## NAT Mapping
-NAT Mapping is the magic that makes the connectivity of WebRTC possible, even when the peers can't access each other on their own.
+NAT(Network Address Translation) Mapping is the magic that makes the connectivity of WebRTC possible, even when the peers can't access each other on their own.
 With this you can have two peers in completely different networks communicating directly.

 Again we have a `Agent 1` and `Agent 2` and they are in different networks.
 However traffic is flowing completely through.
 Visualized that looks like.